Boris Johnson Claims Journalists Are 'Always Abusing People’

 “So I thought I’d give it a go.”

-Labour said Johnson’s “troubling” comments “probably say more about his own career”.
+Labour said Johnson’s “troubling” comments “probably say more about his own career”, while the National Union of Journalists (NUJ) said the "banal disparaging of journalists as unfeeling bullies" revealed he has "complete disdain for journalism and press freedom".

+The Society of Editors said Johnson's comments were "ill chosen" and stressed "no serious, professional journalist would agree that they set out to abuse people".

 Johnson has been accused of racism and homophobia following articles he wrote which compared burqa-wearing Muslim women to “letterboxes”, called gay men “bumboys” and described Black Africans as “piccaninnies” with “watermelon smiles”.